DenSkrytskyi/giga-school-connectivity-analysis/README.md

-# GIGA / School Connectivity Analysis

-Exploratory and comparative analysis of ICT access, usage, and affordability indicators relevant to school connectivity (GIGA framework).

-**Visualizations:** All generated charts are available in the notebooks and also in the [`figures`](figures) folder.

-## Project Overview

-This project analyzes school connectivity across selected countries using ITU data.
-The focus is on access, use, and affordability indicators that capture the availability and adoption of digital technologies relevant to schools.

-The analysis demonstrates:

-- Data cleaning and preparation from raw ITU CSV files
-- Country-level deep-dive for selected countries
-- Comparative visualization of connectivity metrics
-- Ability to assess digital readiness for schools

-## Project Overview

-This project analyzes school connectivity across selected countries using ITU data.
-The focus is on access, use, and affordability indicators that capture the availability and adoption of digital technologies relevant to schools.

-The analysis demonstrates:

--Data cleaning and preparation from raw ITU CSV files

--Country-level deep-dive for selected countries

--Comparative visualization of connectivity metrics

-Ability to assess digital readiness for schools

-## Indicators Used

-The analysis uses the following selected ITU indicators:

-### Pillar: Connectivity

-Domain: Access

--Households with Internet access at home (% of households)

--Fixed-broadband subscriptions (per 100 people)

--Active mobile-broadband subscriptions (count)

--Population coverage by mobile network technology (% of population)

-Domain: Use

--Individuals using the Internet (% of individuals)

-### Pillar: Affordability

-Domain: ICT Prices

--Fixed-broadband Internet 5GB (% of GNI per capita)

--Data-only mobile broadband basket 5GB (% of GNI per capita)

-These indicators allow the project to evaluate infrastructure availability, household readiness, effective use, and affordability constraints relevant to school connectivity.

-## Selected Countries for Deep-Dive:

--Ukraine

--South Africa

--Aruba

--Chile

--India

--Brazil

-These countries were selected to provide a diverse mix of geographies, development levels, and digital adoption rates.
-File Structure

-## File Structure
+# GIGA / School Connectivity Readiness Analysis
+## Access Indicators – Exploratory and Comparative Analysis

+### Project Overview

+This repository presents an exploratory and comparative analysis of **ICT Access indicators** relevant to **school connectivity readiness** within the **GIGA framework**.

+The analysis uses **national-level ICT indicators published by the International Telecommunication Union (ITU)** as **proxies** to assess the enabling environment for connecting schools to the Internet.
+No school-level administrative or infrastructure data is used.

+The project is aligned with the analytical approach of the **GIGA initiative (ITU & UNICEF)**, which emphasizes infrastructure availability, coverage, and affordability as prerequisites for sustainable and meaningful school connectivity.

+---

+### Analytical Scope and Methodology

+School connectivity is not equivalent to household or individual Internet access.
+Schools typically require:

+- stable fixed broadband connections,
+- wide and reliable network coverage,
+- sufficient access infrastructure,
+- affordability relative to national income levels.

+Due to the lack of globally comparable school-level datasets, this project adopts a **proxy-based analytical approach**, interpreting selected ICT indicators as measures of **school connectivity readiness**.

+**Current analytical scope (Phase 1):**
+- Focus on **Access indicators** only

+Other dimensions relevant to GIGA (Quality of Service, backbone infrastructure, affordability, governance) are introduced conceptually and loaded at the data ingestion stage, but are **out of scope for the current analytical phase**.

+---

+### Indicators Used (Access)

+The analysis focuses on the following ITU ICT Access indicators:

+- Households with Internet access at home (% of households)
+- Fixed-broadband subscriptions
+- Active mobile-broadband subscriptions
+- Population coverage by mobile network technology (% of population)

+These indicators capture infrastructure availability, technology diffusion, and baseline connectivity conditions relevant to assessing school connectivity readiness.

+---

+### Selected Countries

+The analysis includes a focused country-level comparison across six countries representing diverse geographic regions and levels of digital development:

+- Ukraine
+- South Africa
+- Aruba
+- Chile
+- India
+- Brazil

+---

+### Project Structure

 data/

-      raw/ - Raw CSV files from ITU DataHub
+raw/ Raw CSV files from ITU DataHub processed/ Cleaned and harmonized datasets

-      processed/ - Cleaned CSV files after preprocessing

 notebooks/

-      01_data_overview.ipynb

-      02_load_data.ipynb

-      03_data_preparation.ipynb

-      04_comparative_analysis.ipynb

-README.md

-## Analysis Highlights

-Access indicators: Track household connectivity and broadband availability trends

-Use indicators: Measure individual adoption of Internet and mobile technologies

-Affordability indicators: Compare cost of broadband against GNI per capita to highlight digital inclusion barriers

-Visualizations: Line plots, bar charts, and comparative country charts to present trends over time
+01_context_and_framework.ipynb
+02_data_loading_and_selection.ipynb
+03_data_preparation_access.ipynb
+04_comparative_analysis_access.ipynb